Anne-Marie Chang: Sleep health

 Chang has made many research contributions related to sleep health, particularly relating to how adolescent health is related to sleep characteristics.
 Much of this work focuses on how sleep deprivation affects cognition and physiological outcomes.
 One such study found that sleep duration and quality are interrelated with screen time and depressive symptoms in adolescents.
 The research team suggests that practices like limiting screen time before bedtime, reducing exposure to blue light, and establishing regular sleep routines are critical for adolescents' sleep health.
 Another intervention that Chang and her team recommend to improve adolescent health is establishing a family routine to create a sleep-promoting environment and emphasize healthy sleep habits.
 Her team has also found that shorter sleep duration and greater social jetlag are both associated with more anxious and depressive symptoms in adolescents.
 These studies have highlighted the importance of adequate sleep duration and regular sleep schedules in promoting mental health by reducing adolescent anxiety as Chang found that short sleep duration and anxiety symptoms have a reciprocal relationship.

 Other studies that Chang and her team have conducted have focused on delayed sleep phase syndrome (DSPS) and sleep timing.
 They have found that people with DSPS have a later sleep timing than their endogenous circadian rhythm and that bright light therapy and melatonin can help shift their circadian rhythms earlier, improving sleep health.
 Chang also determined that DSPS patients' symptoms could not be correlated to the phase relationship between sleep-wake patterns and circadian rhythms.
 Chang also investigated the effects of light exposures on phase delays in the circadian rhythm of melatonin in humans.
 She found that there is strong evidence for a non-linear resetting response of the pacemaker to light duration.
 This was further emphasized in her investigation in the use of light-emitting e-readers in the evening and its affects on sleep, circadian timing, and next-morning alertness.
 Chang found that evening exposure to eBooks cause phase delays in the circadian clock and suppresses melatonin, affecting sleep and health.

-Chang's work has also highlighted the impact that sleep deprivation has on collegiate athletes.
+Chang's work has also highlighted the impact that sleep deprivation has on college athletes.
 Collegiate athletes with sleep deprivation experienced decreased reaction time, impaired decision-making, reduced endurance and strength, increased risk of injury, and impaired cognitive function, suggesting that sleep may be an important factor to consider in training and performance of collegiate athletes.

 Additionally, Chang has investigated how discrimination in the workplace relates to sleep quality - one example being that women who experienced discrimination in the workplace had poor sleep health.
 Chang and her team also investigate how sex differences affect sleep health.
 They have found that the intrinsic circadian period in women is longer than in men.
 This finding is related to Chang's discovery that under identical sleep conditions, the melatonin and body temperature circadian rhythms in women occur earlier than in men by an average of one hour.